lewagon/dotfiles/02-OOP/02-OO-Advanced/Optional-03-Farming-Diary-Game/README.md

 ```

 **Hints and clues:**
-- `cow` and `chicken` actions create new intances of the corresponding classes and stores them in an `animals` array
+- `cow` and `chicken` actions create new instances of the corresponding classes and stores them in an `animals` array
 - Chickens have a gender, picked randomly by the game
   <details>
   <summary markdown='span'>View solution</summary>